Configuring the customer portal

 To brand the customer portal:

 - Go to Project settings > Portal settings and change the messaging and logo.
-Your logo will appear in notifications sent by your service desk.
+Your logo will appear in notifications sent by your service project.

 - Select the link View and change under the Announcement heading, to add important information (for example, working hours).